 There are two alternative methods to CRL for managing the cancellation of digital certificates, and those methods are:

-Now, instead of downloading that large list, your browser simply asks the CA or OCSP responder – whether the certificate is valid or revoked.
+Instead of downloading that large list, your browser asks the CA or OCSP responder whether the certificate is valid or revoked.
 The CA uses the “serial number” of the certificate to cross-check the details present in the CRL.
-Once done, it responds with a small message (OCSP response) saying whether the certificate is “good” (valid), “revoked” (no longer valid), or “unknown” (can’t be checked right now).
+After checking the certificate’s validity and revocation status, the browser sends a small message (OCSP response) indicating whether the certificate is “good” (valid), “revoked” (no longer valid), or “unknown” (cannot be currently verified).

-There is another OCSP method that is much more instantaneous and straightforward – OCSP stapling.
-With this method, there is no necessity for a browser to directly ask the CA for the OCSP response.
+Another OCSP method that is much more instantaneous and straightforward is OCSP stapling.
+With this method, there is no necessity for a browser to ask the CA for the OCSP response directly.
 The website itself incorporates its OCSP response to the certificate sent to the browser, thus making the process more efficient and improving the browsing experience.

-A Delta CRL is a supplementary certificate list that records only the modifications made since the last time the main list was updated.
+A Delta CRL is a supplementary certificate list that only includes the changes made since the last update of the main list.
 So, instead of downloading the entire list, probing for the details in a concise and updated list is better.
 It’s especially valuable for institutions that often withdraw certificates, as the primary certificate list becomes lengthy, and exploring an individual URL becomes challenging.

 Here are some of the drawbacks of CRL status check: